adap/flower/doc/source/ref-changelog.md

 - **Improve performance** ([#2293](https://github.com/adap/flower/pull/2293))

   Flower is faster than ever.
 All `FedAvg`-derived strategies now use in-place aggregation to reduce memory consumption.
-The Flower client serialization/deserialization has been rewritten from the ground up, which often results in speedups of more than 10%.
+The Flower client serialization/deserialization has been rewritten from the ground up, which results in significant speedups, especially when the client-side training time is short.

+- **Support Federated Learning with Apple MLX and Flower** ([#2693](https://github.com/adap/flower/pull/2693))

+  Flower has official support for federated learning using [Appple MLX](https://ml-explore.github.io/mlx) via the new `quickstart-mlx` code example.

 - **Introduce new XGBoost cyclic strategy** ([#2666](https://github.com/adap/flower/pull/2666), [#2668](https://github.com/adap/flower/pull/2668))

   A new strategy called `FedXgbCyclic` supports a client-by-client style of training (often called cyclic).
-The `xgboost-comprehensive` code examples shows how to use it in a full project and new also supports simulation mode.
+The `xgboost-comprehensive` code example shows how to use it in a full project.
+In addition to that, `xgboost-comprehensive` now also supports simulation mode.
 With this, Flower offers best-in-class XGBoost support.

 - **Support Python 3.11** ([#2394](https://github.com/adap/flower/pull/2394))